 Highlight inclusivity within computer science, a field that has traditionally excluded many groups of people, specifically females, African Americans, LatinX, English language learners, and people with disabilities.
 In San Francisco, we are disrupting these inequitable trends and have committed to making CS accessible and engaging to all students, from all backgrounds.
 We have designed and curated activities that will support all students in learning CS and exploring related careers, particularly for those students who believe CS is not for them.

 Use this planning guide to organize your event and share information with your school community!

-Put simply, computer science (CS) is learning how to use the power of computers to solve problems.
+Computer science (CS) is learning how to use the power of computers to solve problems and express ourselves.
 It’s the study of computers and algorithmic processes, their principles, their designs, their applications, and their impact on society.

 CS teaches problem solving and important skills like communication, collaboration, and design.
 There are tremendous career opportunities, and CS is relevant to all career pathways.
 In San Francisco, Vision 2025 specifies computer science as a new core competency that is increasingly important in today’s world where computing is ubiquitous.